jpcurti/keep_your_distance_game/README.md

 This is a repository for my version of the Capstone project from [Udacity C++ Nanodegree Program](https://www.udacity.com/course/c-plus-plus-nanodegree--nd213).
 The code for this repo is based on the [Capstone Snake Game Example](https://github.com/udacity/CppND-Capstone-Snake-Game) provided by Udacity.

-In this game, your task is to help the main character to keep a safe distance to viruses while walking in a very crouded place.
-The number os contamination chance increases with time and slows down when you get an protection mask.
+In this game, your task is to help the main character to keep a safe distance to viruses while walking in a crowded place.
+The contamination chance increases with time and slows down when you get a protection mask.
 The score is based on the total time and the number of masks obtained.

 [<img src="img/gameplay.gif"/>)